TiagoMA90/Portfolio-one/README.md

 This project was tested under Chrome DevTools, using the Device Tool bar.
 - The website is responsive and displays a pleasing style to viewers, with colors contrasting each other.
 - The links work and are correctly assigned, allowing users to easily navigate between the pages within the wesite, on any given device.
 - The Form works accordingly, where users are required to input their e-mail and message before sending any feedback.
-The action is set to direct users to a greeting page and the method is set to "post".
-(The first and last names are not mandatory and therefore optional.)
+The action is set to direct users to a greeting page.

+The website which is fully responsive on all screen sizes
+- Testing was performed under Chromes Device Toolbar, by resizing and downsizing all pages.

+The website was tested in different Web browsers
-- The website was tested in different browsers such as Chrome, Firefox and Edge for its compatibility.
+- The website was tested in Chrome, Firefox and Edge for its compatibility.
 - This website was tested using chromes extension WAVE Web Accessibility Evaluation Tool.
 - The website was tested for responsiveness and its viewports, under [bytes.dev](https://ui.dev/amiresponsive?url=https://tiagoma90.github.io/Portfolio-one/index.html)